 10% of the catalog of digital platforms in Mexico will have to be allocated to Mexican productions not controlled by the platform.

-In order to promote the viewing of the catalog of national cinematographic and audiovisual works, the platforms, in terms of the regulation, must generate the necessary algorithms to ensure the promotion to the end-user in all the windows, segments, and communication channels through which they offer the works.
+To promote the viewing of the catalog of national cinematographic and audiovisual works, the platforms, in terms of the regulation, must generate the necessary algorithms to ensure the promotion to the end-user in all the windows, segments, and communication channels through which they offer the works.

 Although Monreal originally pushed for all foreign productions to be dubbed into Spanish, the new law mandates that, as a general rule, cinematographic works must be shown in their original language and subtitled into Spanish.